 The town has just 510 residents but this number almost triples during the summer as it’s extremely popular with both local and foreign tourists.
 It’s worth spending a few nights in Henningsvær if you can to truly get a sense of it.
 Renting a rorbu cabin (fisherman’s cabin) is a great way to get a sense of the fishing culture that has been part of the town’s history since it was first founded.

-You might not have thought it but Lofoten is becoming quite a popular surf destination, even in the winter when big swells push through from the north Atlantic and Arctic oceans.
+You might not have thought it but Lofoten is becoming quite a s, even in the winter when big swells push through from the north Atlantic and Arctic oceans.
 But, surfing in winter is a little chilly and more for the pros due to the wave size, but going for a surf in the summer is very refreshing.

 The town of Unstad is the surf capital of the Lofoten Islands thanks to the position of Unstad beach.
 The beach faces west and therefore picks up every bit of swell off the ocean, and it’s well protected by mountains on either side which gives surfers some respite from the northerly or southerly winds.